noorac/trilobite/README.md

 This project is currently licensed under the [MIT License](./LICENSE).
 This allows for broad usage, modification, and distribution while requiring attribution to the original author.

-**Note**: The license may be subject to change in the future, depending on the program's development and potential commercial applications.
-Any changes to the license will be clearly communicated and documented.

 ---

 ## Contributing

-  Due to potential conflicts should the license change in the future, we are not taking contributions that will give copyrights to the software.
+Contributions to Trilobite are welcome and encouraged, provided they comply with the license governing the project at the time of contribution.
+See CONTRIBUTING.md for details.

 ---